WHO WE ARE

 The Superhero dolls remind children that their superpowers lie in the things that they say and do.

-The Rafiki Values Tribe playing cards and puzzles spun off from the dolls.
+The Rafiki Values Tribe playing cards and puzzle spun off from the dolls.
 Our story is that within each doll, lives a tribe of values that have been passed on from one generation to another.

 We wanted to bring these values to life by passing on their message through additional creative yet fun play and hence came up with the cards.